scalable-web-systems/docker-compose/README.md

 docker compose up

 #Check the current state of the swarm with container information
-docker compose -f {file name with path} (Another compose file, this is optional)
+docker compose -f {file name with path} {Another compose file, this is optional}

-#View information of nodes in the swarm
+#View running containers
-docker node ls
+docker ps

 #Create a service with the CLI
 docker service create --replicas {number of replicas} --name {service name} {image name}